 Harper has been hired by an insurance company, to investigate the return of the Seawitch.
 Twenty-seven years ago the ship and her crew disappeared.
 They were declared lost.
-Now it has suddenly reappeared and is docked in its old birth at the marina.
-Harper learns that the Seattle police department is also investigating and she is anxious to find out why.
-At the marina Detective Rey Solis greets her.
+Now it has suddenly reappeared and is docked in its old berth at the marina.
+Harper learned that the Seattle police department is also investigating and she is anxious to find out why.
+At the marina Detective, Rey Solis greets her.
 Rey’s cases and Harper’s have intertwined before and Harper suspects he doesn’t entirely trust her.
 The tale that unfolds is suspenseful, full of old Ireland lore and mystical creatures.

-If you love urban fantasy fan, kick-ass protagonists and PI novels, you should already be reading this series.
-If you haven’t you need to run to your nearest book store, library or hit the click, confirm, buy button on your e-reader ! *just saying* Below you will find a link to a post I did showcasing all of the books in this series. (yep I love it that much)
+If you love urban fantasy fan, kick-ass protagonists, and PI novels, you should already be reading this series.
+If you haven’t you need to run to your nearest bookstore, library or hit the click, confirm, buy button on your e-reader! *just saying* Below you will find a link to a post I did showcase all of the books in this series. (yep I love it that much)